 We need better batteries if we want to transition to renewables, says Hartmut Michel, who was awarded the Nobel Prize in 1988 for helping unravel the chemical mysteries of photosynthesis.
 We’ve become quite good at emulating photosynthesis ourselves, says Michel, and in a way, our technology is actually better than photosynthesis.
 Plants store around 1% of the energy they receive from the sun, whereas solar panels nowadays have an efficiency of around 20%.
 But we need robust and reliable batteries to spread this energy according to our needs — and we need them to be economically viable.

 In order for batteries to be economically viable, we need to consider different materials.
-Lithium is expensive and impossible to recycle, says Kwadwo Owusu, Associate Professor at the University of Ghana.
+Lithium is expensive and impossible to recycle, says Kwadwo Owusu, Wuhan University of Technology.
 We need to find alternatives that are cost-effective and sustainable, and that will be an international challenge.
 Thankfully, researchers have proven tremendously resourceful when it comes to generating solutions.